kisom/kyleisom.net/source/_posts/2012-10-17-syntax-off.markdown

 One of the points that was brought up is that reading and writing code is not like reading and writing in natural languages.
-I can definitely understand this viewpoint, but I treat computer langauges internally very similar to spoken languages.
+I can definitely understand this viewpoint, but I treat computer languages internally very similar to spoken languages.
 Another point was that highlighting strings is useful, as they tend to be in a different (i.e. natural) language as opposed to the rest of the program.
 I think this is definitely an interesting idea that I would